-The 2014 Adopted Budget adds General Fund support to maintain and expand shelter, housing and other services for homeless individuals and families with children.
+The 2014 Proposed Budget adds General Fund support to maintain and expand shelter, housing and other services for homeless individuals and families with children.
 HSD will increase shelter capacity by extending Winter Response Shelters year-round (\$112,440).
-Additional shelter beds will provide safe places to sleep and a path
+Additional shelter beds will provide safe places to sleep and a path toward stability for people who are homeless.
+Maintaining year-round shelter minimizes overhead costs by increasing capacity at existing facilities.

-- Up to 30 women will have year-round access to emergency shelter every night through the summer months. - Up to 80 men and women will have access each night to the "Behind the Red Door" shelter at City Hall during the summer months.
+- Up to 30 women will have year-round access to emergency shelter every night through the summer months - Up to 80 men and women will have access each night to the "Behind the Red Door" shelter at City Hall during the summer months.

 The encampment shelter will expand and relocate out of the downtown core in 2014.
-The 2014 Adopted Budget includes additional funding to support increased leasing costs (\$65,100) and one-time acquisition costs (\$400,000) for the shelter relocation.
+The 2014 Proposed Budget includes additional funding to support increased leasing costs (\$65,100) and one-time acquisition costs (\$400,000) for the shelter relocation.
 The new location will include an overnight shelter for 40 men and women who are referred to the shelter through outreach to individuals living in encampments.
 The new location advances the Center City Initiative goal to de-concentrate downtown services.
 Seattle City Light is selling the property on Roy Street where the shelter currently operates, necessitating the relocation.
 The new shelter location will share the site with the relocated Community Service and Wellness Center, which is currently located in Belltown and provides comprehensive daytime services and referrals to address the needs of homeless men and women.
 The new center will serve up to 300 women and men a day, allowing homeless individuals to access a continuum of services.

-The City projects that federal Community Development Block Grant (CDBG) funding will decline by 5% from the 2014 Endorsed Budget.
-Using the General Fund as replacement funding, human service levels are preserved in the 2014 Adopted Budget despite the decrease.
-The overall decrease in CDBG reduces the amount of CDBG that the City may allocate to shelters because federal guidelines indicate that jurisdictions may spend no more than 35% of their CDBG funds on shelter.
+The City projects that federal Community Development Block Grant (CDBG) funding will decline by 5 percent from the 2014 Endorsed Budget.
+Using the General Fund as replacement funding, human service levels are preserved in the 2014 Proposed Budget despite the decrease.
+The overall decrease in CDBG reduces the amount of CDBG that the City may allocate to shelters because federal guidelines indicate that jurisdictions may spend no more than 35 percent of their CDBG funds on shelter.
 Without additional revenue, funding for shelters will decrease by \$187,567.
-The 2014 Adopted Budget provides General Fund resources to hold shelters harmless from the federal CDBG reduction.
+The 2014 Proposed Budget provides General Fund resources to hold shelters harmless from the federal CDBG reduction.